Lookback Archive / IPO Retrospectives

 VERDICT

-The FirstCry IPO of August 13, 2024 was a fundamentally credible long-duration story (proven anchor book, real category leadership, plausible structural growth narrative) that was priced at a premium too rich for the immediate listing-day cohort to absorb.
-The 30-day price arc fit the post-2021 consumer-tech IPO template almost perfectly, with the listing-day intraday high becoming a multi-month resistance and the issue price becoming a floor that took six to nine months to test convincingly.
+The FirstCry IPO of August 13, 2024 was a fundamentally credible long-duration story that was priced at a premium too rich for the immediate listing-day cohort to absorb.
+The 30-day price arc fit the post-2021 consumer-tech IPO template almost perfectly, with the listing-day intraday high becoming a multi-month resistance and the issue price becoming a floor that took months to test convincingly.
+The bearish horizon over the first 30 days was not a comment on the underlying business; it was a comment on the supply-and-demand mechanics of an IPO with strong QIB allocation, weak retail subscription, and an HNI lock-in that expired at the 30-day mark.
+For the long-only allocator with patience, the right entry was not listing day; it was September 12 to early October 2024, in the ₹460 to ₹510 zone, after the first lock-in had cleared and the supply overhang had absorbed.